Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Speak-to-Structure (S 2 -Bench)

 \subsection{Statistics}

-In this section, we provide a detailed overview of S\textsuperscript{2}-Bench and OpenMolIns, as summarized in Tables \ref{tab:sta} and \ref{tab:comp}.
+Here, we provide a detailed overview of S\textsuperscript{2}-Bench and OpenMolIns, as summarized in Tables \ref{tab:sta} and \ref{tab:comp}.
 The design and scale of our datasets are not arbitrary; they are meticulously crafted to enable a rigorous and nuanced evaluation of LLMs in open-domain molecule generation, which previous, smaller datasets cannot provide.

 S\textsuperscript{2}-Bench is composed of nine subtasks, with each containing 5,000 test samples, for a total of 45,000 carefully curated test cases.
 This extensive size is critical for providing a statistically robust and comprehensive assessment of model performance, mitigating the risk of misleading results that can arise from smaller test sets.
 More importantly, these samples are designed to test the model's ability to handle one-to-many relationships, a challenge that is central to true chemical reasoning.